Timber Volume Calculator

 Frequently Asked Questions About Timber Volume

 For irregular shapes: 1) Break them into regular geometric sections (rectangles, triangles).
 2) Calculate each section's volume separately.
 3) Sum the volumes.
 For cylindrical timber (logs), use π × radius² × length.
-Always measure at the thickest points to avoid underestimation, and add 5-10% for waste and irregularities.
+Always measure at the thickest points to avoid underestimation, and add 5–10% for waste and irregularities.
+It's better to have a little extra than to come up short.

 Conclusion